juntossomosmais/django-stomp/README.md

 * For the RabbitMQ users: the **django-stomp consumer** always try to connect to a [durable queue](https://www.rabbitmq.com/queues.html#durability), so if your queue is not durable, the RabbitMQ broker will not allow the subscription.
+* **For versions prior to 5.0.0**: Any database connection management in the consumer side is up to its callback.
+If you have any long-running consumer that relies on a DB connection, be sure that you manage it properly, otherwise if a connection becomes unusable, you'll have to restart the consumer entirely just to setup a new DB connection.